-7.3 Mark II
+7.2 Mark II

-Mark II projects run on VLBA antennas must be processed on a Mark II correlator.
-Most such continuum projects are processed on the 16-station Caltech/JPL Mark II correlator operated by Caltech in Pasadena, California.
-This correlator currently provides in absentia processing as a service to the VLBI community (contact: S.C.
+The Mark II format is currently supported on only 7 VLBA antennas.
+This support will end in 1995 January.
+Continuum projects can processed on the 16-station Caltech/JPL Mark II correlator operated by Caltech in Pasadena, California but prior arrangement for access to correlation facilities must be obtained separately (contact: S.C.
 Unwin, Astronomy Department 105-24, Caltech, Pasadena, California 91125, USA).
-However, operation of this Mark II correlator will be phased out by the end of 1993.
-Proposers of Mark II projects requiring correlation after 1993 must have made prior arrangement for access to correlation facilities.